wacncontent/CustomizeTool/removeCommentOutput2/articles/cloud-services-php-create-web-role.md

 ## Publish your application

-To publish your application, you need to first import your publish settings by using the **Import-PublishSettingsFile** cmdlet.
+To publish your application, you need to first import your publish settings by using the [Import-AzurePublishSettingsFile](https://msdn.microsoft.com/zh-cn/library/azure/dn790370.aspx) cmdlet.
 Then you can publish your application by using the [Publish-AzureServiceProject](https://msdn.microsoft.com/zh-cn/library/azure/dn495166.aspx) cmdlet.
 For information about signing in, see [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 ## Next steps